 Some Pomeranians will be protective, regardless of the fact that they’re so small.
-Is your Pomeranian aggression towards owners, growling, barking or trying to bite visitors ?
+Is your Pomeranian aggressive towards owners, growling, barking, or trying to bite visitors?
 Could you describe your Pom dog as an angry Pomeranian?

-There’s no need for concern because this article will help you avoid aggressive behaviour in your Pom.
-The Pomeranian disposition is usually well-behaved and naturally friendly, personable nature.
-Normally the Pom is not an angry Pomeranian dog.
+There’s no need for concern because this article will help you avoid aggressive behavior in your Pom.

 Throughout history, Poms have been excellent companions.
 This breed isn’t a fighter and doesn’t generally have guard dog qualities.
 If you expect your fluffy ball of fun to be a cuddling Pom, you may very well find that your Pomeranian dog is acting aggressive and that can be overwhelming.